andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 Contexts are responsible for the implementation details of business logic.

+--

+The outer context module is the public interface to the rest of the app

 ---

 class: middle center

-# I have a few questions
+# 🙋🏻‍♂️ I have a few questions

 ---